Emma Leof, Mayo Clinic, awaits her first survey participant in the entryway of Red Lake IHS Hospital

 Corinna Sabaque, Mayo Clinic, prepares a receipt for a survey participant at the White Earth Health Center

-colorectal cancer, Dr Wesley Petersen, health disparities, Indian Health Service, Minnesota news, Native American, News, Red Lake Nation, White Earth Nation
+colorectal cancer, Dr Wesley Petersen, health disparities, Indian Health Service, Minnesota news, Native American, News, news, Red Lake Nation, White Earth Nation